 - Face to face appointment with a consultant

 - The next step is a face-to-face meeting.
 One of our insolvency specialists can meet you at your home, your place of work or a convenient location of your choosing.
 At the meeting, we will discuss your options in further detail and more depth.
 This initial consultation and advice are entirely free of charge.

 - Gathering information

-- Once Directors agree a CVA is the best solution to your company’s financial difficulties, Wilson Field needs to be formally instructed to work on your behalf.
-Once instructed, our CVA team will work with you collating the relevant information necessary for CVA proposal drafting.
+- Once directors agree a CVA is the best solution to your company’s financial difficulties, Wilson Field needs to be formally instructed to work on your behalf.
+Once instructed, our CVA team will work with you collating the relevant information necessary for drafting a proposal.

 - Drafting the proposal